Kasper-Raupach-Haurum/M6-Data-Engineering-and-MLOps/README.md

 Throughout this assignment, we have successfully built a proof-of-concept application capable of performing semantic search and retrieving relevant documents based on user input.
 This project showcases our ability to work with various data engineering tools and techniques, thus showcasing a proof-of-concept application follows the logic of our course at AAU.
 _________________________________________________________________________________________________________________________________________________________________________

+# Assignment 2: PERFORMING A BIG DATA WORKFLOW WITH SPARK AND POLARS

-# Assignment 2: Our primary objective for this assignment is to develop either Apache Spark or Polars to perform the complete EDA report.
+Our primary objective for this assignment is to develop either Apache Spark or Polars to perform the complete EDA report.
 We went for both unified analytics engines for large-scale data processing.
 In order to test the strength of the understanding.

 #Polars

 In the first stage, we loaded the HR dataset into the platform and perform basic exploratory data analysis (EDA) to understand the structure of the data.
 This includes checking the dimensions of the dataset, examining the data types, and identifying missing values.
 Added to that we also fill in the missing values using Polars functionality in the first step.

 In the second stage, we filter the data to include only the relevant observations.
 We did it by removing missing values and filtering based on certain criteria and conditions that are specific to our dataset.
 We filtered out HR_subset to focus on the specific part of the data and minimize memory loss.
 From that subset, we dig down further to find the attrition level at a different stage.